It’s all about trust

 De Verffabriek, Ghent, Belgium

-This exhibition explores time, trust, causality, and the ways we interpret phenomena beyond direct experience.
-At the core of the show is the artist’s decision to move all the light sources from his home into the exhibition space, leaving his residence in darkness.
-Through this act, the work explores the notions of evidence and belief.
-The exhibition also examines how instruments and simulations extend our perception, and the way knowledge and techniques from different periods intertwine.
+The exhibition examines themes of time, trust, causality, and the interpretation of phenomena that fall outside direct experience.
+Central to the show is the artist’s decision to transfer all light sources from his home into the exhibition space, leaving his residence in complete darkness.
+This deliberate act becomes a conceptual anchor, prompting reflection on evidence, belief, and the boundaries of perception.
+The exhibition also explores how tools, instruments, and simulations expand our ability to observe and understand, while drawing connections between knowledge systems and techniques across different historical periods.

 It’s all about trust, 2023